openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 # AccuracyAwareQuantization Algorithm {#pot_compression_algorithms_quantization_accuracy_aware_README}

 ## Overview
-AccuracyAware algorithm is designed to perform accurate 8-bit quantization and allows the model to stay in the pre-defined range of accuracy drop, for example 1%, defined by the user in the configuration file.
+AccuracyAware algorithm is designed to perform accurate quantization and allows the model to stay in the pre-defined range of accuracy drop, for example 1%, defined by the user in the configuration file.
 This may cause a degradation in performance in comparison to [DefaultQuantization](../default/README.md) algorithm because some layers can be reverted back to the original precision.
+The algorithm requires annotated dataset and cannot be used with the [Simplified mode](@ref pot_docs_simplified_mode).

 > **NOTE**: In case of GNA `target_device`, POT moves INT8 weights to INT16 to stay in the pre-defined range of the accuracy drop.
 Thus, the algorithm works for the `performance` (INT8) preset only.
 For the `accuracy` preset, this algorithm is not performed, but the parameters tuning is available (if `tune_hyperparams` option is enabled).